chahid001/Project-optimal-spespe-for-the-challenge-2-of-the-HACKATHON-inFer-GW4-network-Fertility-In-Vitro-/README.md

 The following type of machine learning we will create, to classify sperms, will be based respecting this method, to have more precision.
 Classify within the only_frozen group.
 Compare the classes provided with the Blebbed group.

 Identify significant differences between the Blebbed group and the classes within only_frozen.
 The class exhibiting significant differences with the Blebbed group is designated as the Normal group.
 The remaining classes, along with the Blebbed group, are categorized as Abnormal.
 "(Identify the threefold)"
 Classify within only_fresh.

 Compare with the Normal class within only_frozen.
 The class showing significant differences with the normal class of the only_frozen group is labeled as Optimal.
 The remaining classes are categorized as normal to low motility.
 "(Identify the threefold)".

-We trained our machine learning program with 200 spermatozoids’ Data, 16 spermatozoids’ Data was divided in two, to test the program when pre GUI and when using the GUI app.
-The machine learning got 73.41 % accuracy.

 # Classification result and machine learning: